Please visit the below separate pages for these topics:

 - Student organizations: With over 600 student orgs on campus, there are plenty of opportunities to get involved.
 For a comprehensive list of student orgs, please visit the website for the Center for Student Involvement (CSI).
 A few student orgs of note:

-- The Craft Center serves as “a space dedicated to the exploration and celebration of creative processes.”
-The Center offers crafting workshops, classes, and other events.
+- Craft Center: “a space dedicated to the exploration and celebration of creative processes.”
+The Center offers:

 - The Center for Ethics and Spirituality is a “self-supporting campus resource assisting members of the UC San Diego community in their personal pursuits of spiritual well-being.”